mjgasior/cracker-app/cracker-server/README.md

   }
 ```

-## Run production build with Docker Compose:

-For Docker Compose instructions refer to `cracker-product` repository.

-## Run on Docker:

-1. `docker build -t cracker-server:v1 .` - build the image
-2. `docker run -d -p 4000:4000 cracker-server:v1` - run the image
-3. `docker-machine ip default` - the website should be available at this IP on port 4000

 ## Packages:

 - `@babel/core` - toolchain that is mainly used to convert ECMAScript 2015+ (ES6) code into a backwards compatible version of JavaScript in current and older browsers or environments